 What are benefits-in-kind?

-In this section, we look at how you pay tax on benefits-in-kind, also known as non-cash benefits, as an employee.
+On this page, we look at how you pay tax on benefits-in-kind, also known as non-cash benefits, as an employee.
 We also explain some of the more common benefits-in-kind that you are likely to come across.
 In particular, we explain how you work out the value of the taxable benefit.

-Note that the rules we discuss in this section relate to all employees from 6 April 2016 and those earning £8,500 or more before 6 April 2016.
+⚠️ Note that the rules we discuss in this section relate to all employees from 6 April 2016.

 The benefit to you is based on:

 - the list price of the car and any accessories;

 - the type of fuel the car uses; and

 - the date of registration of the car.